-Cell phones will be turned off and stored in the scholars' backpacks, locker or another appropriate place.
-If a cell phone is used during the school day, it will be confiscated and held by the Principal or Principal's designee until the end of the day, at which time a parent must pick up the phone.
+Cell phones will be turned off and stored in the students' backpacks, locker or another appropriate place.
+If a cell phone is used during the school day, it will be confiscated and held by the principal or principal's designee until the end of the day, at which time the student's parent or guardian must pick up the phone.
 Inappropriate use of a cellphone during the school day may result in a discipline referral.
-Smart watches are not allowed on campus.
+Smart watches and bluetooth headphones are not to be used during the school day.

-School administrators may conduct searches of property or persons when they have reason to suspect that the health, safety, or welfare of scholars, faculty, or staff may be endangered.
+School administrators may conduct searches of property or persons when they have reason to suspect that the health, safety, or welfare of students, faculty, or staff may be endangered.